About the Director

 One of his top priorities is using technology to improve the efficiency and effectiveness of license applications, renewals, complaints, enforcement actions and board and commission nominations.

 In September 2010, Director Huff was appointed to the U.S. Financial Stability Oversight Council by the National Association of Insurance Commissioners.
-He is the only insurance regulator on the council, which was created by the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.
+He served two terms on the council and was the initial state insurance regulator appointed.
+The council was created by the 2010 Dodd-Frank Wall Street Reform and Consumer Protection Act.

 Before entering public service, he spent 11 years as an executive with leading insurers and reinsurers, including Swiss Re and GE Insurance Solutions.
 At these companies, he led global teams and was stationed in two different European markets: London and Zurich.